Geekery Today: posts tagged Iowa

 The Greeley Latino community, about 35 percent of the population, was not totally unprepared for the disaster.
 Political events of the previous year had spurred community organization and generated vibrant new leadership.
 As word of the raid flashed on local Spanish-language radio, hundreds of worried family members and protesters converged on the factory gates.
 Local police mobilized to keep the crowd at bay as their loved ones were handcuffed and loaded by ICE into waiting buses.
 The militarized sweep hit the community like a hurricane, says 33-year-old Sylvia Martinez, one of Greeley’s most prominent new Latino activists.
 It’s frightening to see the power that the federal government has to blow through here and leave a shambles, she says as we eat lunch at one of the town’s many Mexican restaurants.
 This has been our Katrina, a man-made Katrina.
 There’s no information, no accountability.

--Marc Cooper, The Nation (2007-02-15): Lockdown in Greeley
+Marc Cooper, The Nation (2007-02-15): Lockdown in Greeley

 And what, you might ask, can we find in the Letters section of the most recent issue (dated April 2, 2007), in response to the obvious injustice of this large-scale assault peaceful and productive workers, followed by shipping them off to holding pens en masse and holding them incommunicado without due process, solely on the basis of their nationality?
 A protest of the government’s practice of international apartheid, and the assault on immigrant workers by which that practice is enforced?
 Solidarity with the courageous stands against power taken by the union local and the families of the disappeared?